Princeallan/Tallstack-code-challenge/README.md

     Password: Secret123!

 ---
+- Also, you can register in the fronted in case the given credentials fail
 - To Navigate between the dashboard and backend of the system, there is a buttons **Dashboard** button after login and **Frontend** in the sidebar in the admin panel